sambaiz/cdkbot/README.md

     contexts:
       env: prd
 deploy_users:
   # Optional.
+If specified, only these users are allowed to deploy.
-If not specified, all users can deploy.
+  # If not, all users are allowed to deploy.
   - sambaiz
 ```